Table of Contents

 The drivers will also save time and energy by not having to file a claim through each other’s insurance.
 The expense of PIP, on the other hand, is a disadvantage.

 With only the pieces of evidence, proving fault can be challenging.
-However, it can mean the difference between receiving a payout and receiving nothing, as well as affecting future auto insurance rates.
+However, it can mean the difference between receiving a payout and receiving nothing and affecting future auto insurance rates.

 Insurers often raise your car insurance rates when a driver is at least 50% at fault in a car collision.